bmanczak/runPowerNetworks/README.md

-# Grid topology configuration using (hierarchical) reinforcement learning
+# Hierarchical Reinforcement Learning for Power Network Topology Control

-This repository contains the code for experiments conducted for my master thesis realized at *Amsterdam Machine Learning* Lab and *TenneT*.
+This repository contains the code for experiments conducted for my master thesis realized at Amsterdam Machine Learning Lab and TenneT.

 ## Paper

-Please see the paper **Grid topology configuration using (hierarchical) reinforcement learning** for more details.
+Please see the paper **Hierarchical Reinforcement Learning for Power Network Topology Control** (link coming soon) for more details.
 If this code is useful please cite our paper:

 *BibTeX coming soon*